-Most schools have the access to essential teaching materials, such as subject-specific kits, resource books for teachers and audio-visual resources for delivery of instructions.
-Slightly more than half of the teachers use Jadui Pitara in their classrooms.
-To make the classroom instruction more engaging and effective, teachers should be guided, trained and motivated to use these learning teaching materials.
+Many schools have access to essential teaching materials, such as subject-specific kits, resource books for teachers, and audio-visual resources.
+However, the usage of Jadui Pitara is very low in the schools, suggesting an opportunity to further promote and support its adoption in classrooms.
+To enhance the quality of education, all these learning teaching materials must be made available to the schools.